Welcome to GES 668: Building Spatial Datasets

 You can participate online if you need to.
 We can screen share sessions to Discord and record lectures if needed.

-Using ChatGPT or other LLM for coding
+Using ChatGPT or other LLMs

 • You must include information about when and how you use it including your specific prompts and tools used.